aalto-ics-kepaco/msms_rt_score_integration/README.md

+## Installation

+All code was developed and tested in a Linux environment.
+Windows or MacOS are currently not officially supported.
+However, most of the code and installation procedure probably just works fine for those operating systems as well.

-## Requirements
+### Requirements Packages

-The code has been developed for Python >= 3.6 and the following packages are required in the specified minimum version:
+The code has been developed for **Python >= 3.6** and the following packages are required in their specified minimum
+version:

 * numpy >= 1.17
 * scipy >= 1.3